kumar-harin/self-driving-car/README.md

-This self driving car is developed by using Neural Networks.
-The AI agent learns to drive by analysing the camera feed given to it.
+Model is trained on images captured by cameras attached to the car.

 Neural Network Architecture(coded with Keras):